sakloui/jorban-martysmods.github.io/docs/basic_reshade/utilizing_reshade.md

 ![Log Tab](./images/understanding_reshade_ui/rsui_log_tab.png)

-The `Log Tab` highlighted in the image displays ReShade’s log, documenting the shader loading process and ReShade's overall operations.
+The `Log Tab`, as shown in the image above, is a crucial tool for monitoring ReShade's operations and troubleshooting issues.
+It provides a detailed log of ReShade's activities, including:

+* Shader Loading Process:

+  * The Log Tab documents the entire process of loading shaders, from initiation to completion.
+This can be useful for identifying issues that may be preventing a shader from loading correctly.

+* Overall Operations:

+  * The Log Tab also records general operations of ReShade, providing a comprehensive overview of its activities.

-If a shader encounters issues, they'll appear here:
+If a shader encounters issues, they'll appear in the Log Tab in different colors:

-  * YELLOW indicates a warning (when an effect loads, but could have better, optimized code or experienced mid-load alterations).

-  * RED signals an error, usually with an explanatory note.
+  * YELLOW: Indicates a warning.
+This usually means that an effect has loaded, but there might be potential for optimization or the effect experienced alterations during the load process.

+  * RED: Signals an error.
+This is typically accompanied by an explanatory note detailing the nature of the error.

-This tool is invaluable to developers when crafting shaders.
+The `Log Tab` is an invaluable tool for developers when crafting shaders.
+It provides detailed feedback and error reporting, helping to identify and fix issues quickly.

-If something seems off, share the error text or the log file (stored in the game directory as ReShade.log).

-However, logs are reset each game restart, so share logs before rebooting to avoid data loss.
+If something seems off, it's recommended to share the error text or the entire log file, which is stored in the game directory as `ReShade.log`.
+However, it's important to note that logs are reset each time the game is restarted.
+Therefore, be sure to share or save logs before rebooting to avoid data loss.

 </details>